Existence as Distinguishability: Quantum Mechanics from Finite Graded Equality: Cyclic Symmetry, Gauge Structure, and the Inner Product

 For $K(b_i, f_j)$ to be independent of $(i,j)$, both values must coincide: $1 - 1/n_\ell = 1$ has no solution, so there can be no ``otherwise'' case.
 This forces $r = 1$: a single orbit of size $N$, i.e., $\sigma$ is an $N$-cycle, giving $K(b_i, f_j) = 1 - 1/N$ uniformly.

 \textit{Why $K$-homogeneity is required.} A permutation with $r \geq 2$ orbits induces a partition of $\mathcal{B}$ into subsets $O_1, \ldots, O_r$ that is $K$-detectable via the eigenbasis: measuring $K(b_i, f_j)$ reveals which orbit $b_i$ belongs to.
 But Permutation Invariance (Theorem~\ref{thm:permutation-invariance}) makes all atom labels within a basis conventional; no subset of atoms is privileged.
-A $K$-detectable partition would introduce structure beyond $K$ (the orbit labeling), violating Saturation (Axiom~\ref{ax:finite}(1b)). \end{proof}
+A $K$-detectable partition would introduce structure beyond $K$ (the orbit labeling), violating saturation (Theorem~\ref{thm:src-master}(S1)--(S4)). \end{proof}

 \begin{lemma}[Minimal Representation] The representation of $G$ on the state space is \emph{irreducible}: there exists no proper $G$-invariant subspace. \end{lemma}